haiwera-silk-cd/magento-devdocs/guides/v2.2/ui_comp_guide/concepts/ui_comp_xmlconfig_structure.md

 ## Overview

-This topic describes the basic elements used in XML configuration files for declaring  UI components.
-These elements co structure is strict and third party developers must follow it when customizing existing UI components' configuration or declaring new ones.
+This topic describes the basic elements used in XML configuration files for declaring  UI 组件.
+These elements co structure is strict and third party developers must follow it when customizing existing UI 组件' configuration or declaring new ones.

 ## Basic configuration elements
 <table>